namkyodai/assetmetrics/exampleSite/content/english/business/digitalmornitoring.md

 > Automatic damage recognition makes road inspections faster, cheaper and more objective.
 With the aid of artificial intelligence (AI), road authorities can thus save hundreds of millions of euros in maintenance.
 What's more, carrying out less maintenance and in good time means fewer traffic jams.

-The model that Arcadis has employed for highways and roads authorities automatically recognizes the type of damage, type of repair and other assets on or alongside the road.
+The model that the team has employed for highways and roads authorities automatically recognizes the type of damage, type of repair and other assets on or alongside the road.
 For instance the type of road markings and street furniture.
 The images are analyzed at the push of a button using a software module developed in-house.
 As a result, visual inspections can be carried out cheaper and more safely, roads can be inspected faster and more easily and road authorities can intervene more quickly, preventing more major repairs.
 ![](/images/auditing/gopro.png)

 ### How does the method work?
 Images are taken with a camera of a certain road section using annual images from CycloMedia or with a GoPro.
-These images are then read in to a custom developed software module, which is based on an image database that the Arcadis experts have filled with data on inspected roads.
+These images are then read in to a custom developed software module, which is based on an image database that our experts have filled with data on inspected roads.
 This is used by the deep neural network model to automatically recognize road defects and assets.

 The model determines the exact location of the defect, the type of defect, the extent of the defect and ultimately the recommended maintenance measure.
 Based on the results visualized in GIS, the asset manager can take immediate action.
 The results and the internal properties (such as service life and use) and the external properties (such as type of soil and salinization) are the basis for a machine learning model.
 Using historical data, this model can calculate the deterioration of roads, allowing road authorities to draw up a predictive maintenance plan.